kseniya7991/fur-shader/readme.md

 ## Project Developer

-Open to suggestions for project functionality and improvements.
+Open to ideas on how to improve the project :heart:

-**Ksenia Stoichykava** — _Creative Front-End Developer_
+**Kseniya Stoichykava** — _Creative Front-End Developer_

 ## Source of inspiration :sparkles: